FREQUENTLY ASKED QUESTIONS

 Will there be a separate display for judged and non-judged cars as there has been in some previous BTN shows?

 With the change to an all indoors show for 2017, the decision was made to eliminate the non-judged option for entries.
 All cars and motorcycles will be entered in a judged class with the possible exception of cars in the Admiral’s Collection.

 At previous Blacktop National car shows, class winners have received a trophy and a monetary award.
 Will that practice continue?

-Blacktop and Wichita Festivals have looked at what other shows in the region are doing and the decision was made to discontinue the monetary awards for 2016.
+Blacktop and Wichita Festivals have looked at what other shows in the region are doing and the decision was made to discontinue the monetary awards.
 Class winner trophies will be handmade by members of the HellKat Racers Club.
 These will be very distinct and unique trophies that we think class winners will be proud to display.
 Handmade trophies have become extremely popular at car shows across the country.